Naseemza/Cancer_Prediction_tool_01/README.md

 Select chain ID (e.g., A, B): A
 ```
 # Analysis Results
 The output Final_result can be used to check if the analyzed PDB location corresponds to known cancer types.
-Statistical metrics such as silhouette scores, ratio and scale_SER score results provide insight into protein misfolding behavior.
+Statistical metrics such as `silhouette scores`, `ratio` and `scale_SER` score results provide insight into protein misfolding behavior.